KNN-DBSCAN: a DBSCAN in high dimensions: Related work

-\textbf{Datasets.} We use synthetic data generated randomly from sphere surfaces in different dimensions to study scalability of the algorithm in \ref{s:scaling}.
-We also use three real data sets and two synthetic data sets summarized in Table \ref{table:datasets} to compare \dbsc{} with one existing parallel DBSCAN implementation in \ref{s:comparison}.

-In our experiments, we attempt to answer the following questions regarding \dbsc{}.
-What is its strong and weak scaling?
-Is it accurate?
-How does its performance depend on the dimensionality of the dataset?
-Hence, in order to check the accuracy of \dbsc{}, we use synthetic datasets.
-The main parameters in our implementation are the number of nearest neighbors $k_{\max}$ in the \knn{} graph, $\epsilon$, and $M$ (the number of neighbors required to define a core point).
+In our experiments, we attempt to answer the following questions regarding \dbsc{}.How does the clustering performance of \dbsc{} compare to that of DBSCAN?
+How well does our parallel implementation of \dbsc{} scale?
+How does its performance vary with the dimensionality of the dataset?
+In \Cref{s:acc}, we compare \dbsc{} with DBSCAN using small-scale datasets.
+In \Cref{s:scaling}, we present the strong and weak scaling results of our parallel implementation of \dbsc{} using synthetic datasets.
+In \Cref{s:comparison}, we compare the performance of \dbsc{} with a parallel implementation of DBSCAN.

-This is the summary of experiments: We demonstrate the scalability of parallel $k$NN-DBSCAN and report the strong scaling results in Figures \ref{fig:strong_3D}, \ref{fig:strong_5D} and \ref{fig:strong_32D}.
-Then, we present the weak scaling results in Figures \ref{fig:weak_3D}, \ref{fig:weak_5D} and \ref{fig:weak_20D}.
-These runs are conducted on synthetic datasets for which we know the correct labels and we can check the clustering quality.
-The normalized mutual information for all these runs is almost one (they are noiseless).
-The results in \figref{fig:2D} are intended to demonstrate the difference between \dbsc{} and $k$-means for readers not as familiar with clustering.
-The (small) datasets of \figref{fig:2D} where taken from \cite{aggregation} (``aggregation''), \cite{chameleon}(``chameleon''), and \cite{worms} (``worms'').
+\textbf{Datasets.} {For comparison between clustering results between DBSCAN and \dbsc{}, we use small scale datasets presented in \Cref{table:datasets-small}.
+We use synthetic data uniformly distributed across unit sphere surfaces in various dimensions to investigate the algorithm's scalability, as discussed in \Cref{s:scaling}.
+Furthermore, we use a combination of three real-world datasets and two synthetic datasets, as outlined in \Cref{table:datasets}, for the purpose of comparing \dbsc{} with an existing parallel DBSCAN implementation, detailed in \Cref{s:comparison}.}

 \textbf{Implementation details and experimental setup.} All of our experiments were conducted on the Frontera system at the Texas Advanced Computing Center (TACC).
 Frontera CLX cluster has 8,008 dual-socket compute nodes, each with two 28 core 2.7GHz CPUs and 192GB memory.
-The parallel $k$NN-DBSCAN is written in \texttt{C++} and compiled with \texttt{intel-19 -O3}.
+The parallel $k$NN-DBSCAN is written in \texttt{C++} and compiled with \texttt{intel-19 -O3} .
 We use OpenMP for the shared memory parallelism and Intel MPI for distributed memory parallelism.
-Each MPI process loads a random $N/p$ portion of the dataset.
-Further, we partition the datasets using a standard inertial graph partitioning algorithm to reduce the size of the edge cut.
-While it is effective in lower dimension it is less so in higher dimensions.
+Each MPI process loads a random $n/p$ portion of the dataset, {where $n$ is the total number of points, $p$ is the number of MPI processes.}